-• You can call customer service for more information (phone numbers are printed on the back cover of this booklet).
+• You can call our member experience team for more information (phone numbers are printed on the back cover of this booklet).

 Section 5.2 We cannot ask you to leave our plan for any reason related to your health

 Network Cares is not allowed to ask you to leave our plan for any reason related to your health.